SEI-ATL-3-8/Reddit-SlideShow/readme.md

 * A short description telling the user what to do
 * A blank text field
 * A Button ("start" or "go" or "search")
+* Show button when clicked to unhide the search bar.

 #### When the user enters a search term and presses enter